StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 In the Template Editor you can edit the template used to create components based on data coming in from your sample check.
 It shows the following information:

-* **Input parameters** - this is the data sent by our example check that is processed by StackState
+* **Input parameters** - this is the data sent by our example check that's processed by StackState
 * **Template function** - this is the template that uses the input parameters to create a component
 * **Component preview** - this is a preview of the component produced by applying the input parameters to the template function